elotl/milpa-apps/tensorflow-jupyter/README.md

 ### Step 2

 Deploy Jupyter notebook with Tensorflow and Keras libraries.
-(Edit `tf-jupyter.yml` if you want to update `JUPYTER_TOKEN` key value.)
+Edit `tf-jupyter.yml` if you want to update `JUPYTER_TOKEN` key value. `tf-jupyter.yml` creates one Milpa deployment with one replica, and one Milpa loadbalancer service to expose our deployment.

 ```
 # milpactl create -f tf-jupyter.yml